yogesh-sindam/jenkins_shared_library/README.md

 Easy onboarding of new applications, projects or teams One place to fix issues with the shared or common code Code Maintainence
-Reduce the risk of errors
+Reduce the risk of errors.

 ![shared_library](https://github.com/user-attachments/assets/3b12e4bf-92db-408b-a479-b708ff68d7f7)